 There’s no question about it: Amazon Business, the B2B buying and selling arm of the world’s largest E-commerce store, is big business.
 In just this year alone, Amazon Business is projected to hit $52 billion in gross sales; and as much as $83 billion by 2025.
 By then, Amazon could capture as much as 10 percent of all U.S. E-commerce sales.

-When we think about what makes selling on Amazon successful, we tend to focus on things like the familiar design, the advertising tools, and fulfillment capabilities.
-But one element that is often overlooked is how the company’s B2B unit, Amazon Business, is investing in building strategic tools and channels for buyers to purchase in greater bulk, drive repeat purchases, and encourage increased B2B spend in strategic ways.
+When we think about what makes B2B selling on Amazon successful, we tend to focus on things like the familiar design, the advertising tools, and the channel conflict management tools.
+But one thing that we feel is often overlooked is not just the human-centered technology Amazon uses, but how it’s investing in building strategic tools and channels for buyers to buy in greater bulk, repeat purchases, and generally spend more strategically.

 In recent years, Amazon has significantly invested in the buy side of Amazon Business, hiring people and building teams to build the buyer base.
-In fact, Amazon is actively recruits buyers significantly more than they recruit sellers.
+Amazon actively recruits buyers significantly more than they recruit sellers.
 Their goal is to show B2B buyers that they can have their needs met on Amazon.

 To help with this, Amazon has also invested in developing workflows to accommodate these buyers.
-For example, Amazon has built buying groups in education, government, and hospitality in order to make buying easier and products more accessible.
+For example, Amazon has built buying groups in education, government, and hospitality to make buying easier and products more accessible.
 Amazon also strategically matches buyers to sellers who can fulfill specific niche needs or when a buyer has a bulk request over a certain size.

 And, of course, they’re building tools for these groups as well.
 Amazon has integrated with all the top procurement systems, which enables products listed on Amazon to also be listed on e-procurement platforms used by thousands of B2B buyers.
 This saves buyers time, but it also saves sellers both time and money in that they can list products on Amazon without having to list them on several other sites and platforms.